Kandam Becha Kottu

-Kandam Becha Kottu was based on a popular novel by T. Muhammad Yusuf, which was also staged as a play under the same title by the Kerala People's Arts Club.
+Kandam Becha Kottu was based on a popular novel by T. Muhammad Yusuf.
 Sundaram had earlier produced and directed Malayalam cinema's first talkie Balan (1938).
 The film was initially planned to be K. S. Sethumadhavan's directorial debut.
 However, when Sundaram decided to shoot the film in colour, which would be much more expensive than planned, he decided to direct the film himself.
 The screenplay of the film was written by K. T. Muhammed in the Kozhikodan dialect.
 The film's music was composed by M. S. Baburaj, while the cinematography was done by T. Sundarababu.

 Kandam Becha Kottu was released on 24 August 1961 to high expectations.
 The film was the first colour film and Eastmancolor film in Malayalam.
 The film was a huge box office success, running for weeks in packed theatres.
 The film received the Certificate of Merit for Second Best Feature Film in Malayalam at the 9th National Film Awards.